SteveParadox/SImple-real-estate-api/README.md

 * python3 run.py

 *You can then visit localhost:5000 to verify that it's running on your machine.
 Or, alternatively use postman*

+Built to use with a frontend framework for data collection and operation.